 Charles Bearden has been a practicing Physician Assistant for over 49 years.
 He has the distinction of being the longest practicing organ recovery/transplant coordinator in the United States with 45 years of coordinating over 2500 heart, lung. liver, kidney, pancreas and intestinal transplants.
 Mr. Bearden is currently the Senior Transplant Coordinator and an Advisory Board Member for Clinical Consulting Associates.

-Prior to beginning his Physician Associate studies, Mr. Bearden worked as a Cardiovascular Technician at Grady Memorial Hospital in Atlanta, GA and trained under Dr. J. Willis Hurst.
-Dr. Hurst was starting the PA Program at Emory and encouraged him to apply to the first Physician Associate Program class at the Emory University School of Medicine in 1971.
+Prior to beginning his Physician Assistant studies he worked as a Cardiovascular Technician at Grady Memorial Hospital in Atlanta, GA and trained under Dr. J Willis Hurst.
+Dr. Hurst was establishing a PA Program at Emory University School of Medicine and encouraged him to apply to the first Physician Assistant class in 1971.
 He was accepted and at the age of 19 began his PA education.
 He served as class vice president and graduated in 1973.
 He made the highest score in his class on the first National Board of Medical Examiners (NBME) Certifying Examination for PAs held in 1973.
 In 1974, Mr. Bearden served on the NBME Committee to validate the first PA National Board Examination.
 He was NCCPA certified in the first cohort for Primary Care in 1975 and the first cohort in Surgery in 1980.